“TABOO TOPIC 2 - The Taboo Topics about creating for Self Publish clients - Pt2”

 Therefore the illustrator is not trying to force "his vision" on the project, the illustrator is trying to make the technical negative aspects of the author's "vision" to render in a correct and professional-looking way.
 And sometimes that means that some details need to inevitably look like a bit different from what the author had in mind.

-There are only two choices here, either the client understands that he´s hired a professional and that he´s doing his best to make the final product look professional, or not.
+There are only two choices here, either the client understands that a professional was hired and therefore he´s doing his best to make the final product look professional for the client, or not.

 It´s not about competition for a vision, it´s about trust that a professional is doing the best he can to find the solution to all the problems a project presents.
 The same way you need to trust your dentist he´s doing his best to fix your mouth.